F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 |

-Notice the parameters passed to the url https://{bigipa_host}}/mgmt/tm/asm/policies/
+Notice the parameters passed to the url https://{bigipa_host}}/mgmt/tm/asm/policies/.
+They tell the rest server to only display the the "id" field for the "ansible1" policy.

 |